spectrocloud/librarium/docs/docs-content/tenant-settings/filters.md

 ---

-Resource filters are used to limit the visibility of resources or actions to a [Resource roles](../user-management/palette-rbac/resource-scope-roles-permissions.md).
-A filter is a collection expressions that together define the scope the Resource roles can access.
+Resource filters are used to limit the visibility of resources or actions to a [Resource role](../user-management/palette-rbac/resource-scope-roles-permissions.md).
+A filter is a collection of expressions that together define the scope that Resource roles can access.

 Use the following steps to add a filter to your Palette tenant.